pustotnik/zenmake/README.rst

 |Licence| |Python| |PythonImpl| |PyPI| |Docs| |Travis| |coveralls|
 |ProjectStatus|

-ZenMake is a build system based on the meta build system/framework Waf_.
+ZenMake is a cross-platform build system for C/C++ and some other languages.
-The main purpose of ZenMake is to be as simple to use as possible but remain flexible.

 Main features
 -------------

-- Easy to use and flexible build config as python (.py) or as yaml file.
+- Build config as python (.py) or as yaml file.
 - Distribution as zip application or as system package (pip).
-- Automatic build order and dependencies.
 - Automatic reconfiguring: no need to run command 'configure'.
 - Compiler autodetection.
 - Building and running functional/unit tests including an ability to build and run tests only on changes.
-- Running custom scripts during a build phase.
 - Build configs in sub directories.
 - Building external dependencies.
 - Supported platforms: GNU/Linux, MacOS, MS Windows.
 Some other